skylerto/skylerto.github.io/resume.md

 #### Indellient Inc.
-- Worked in a small team to develop custom software for a multi national company using the Java Spring framework, Hibernate, Oracle DB on the backend and AngularJS 2 on the front end, combined to over 20,000 lines of code.
+- Worked in a small team to develop custom software for a multi national company using the Java Spring framework, Hibernate, Oracle DB on the backend and Angular 2 on the front end, combined to over 20,000 lines of code.
-- Helped build a database searching index using [Solr](http://lucene.apache.org/solr/) for a client.
-Written in ~2000 lines of Java and XML configuration.
-- Contributed and managed a Spring batch reporting application for a pristine client.
+- Built and managed a Spring batch reporting application for a pristine client.
 The application was designed to be executed as a cron job, or by command-line.
 Upon execution it generated MS Excel documents from an Excel template.
 Written in ~3,000 lines of Java.
 - Worked on integrated an [AEM](http://www.adobe.com/ca/marketing-cloud/enterprise-content-management.html) designed application with an API endpoint via client-side javascript (jQuery).
+- Build a database searching index creator using [Solr](http://lucene.apache.org/solr/) for a client.
+Written in ~2000 lines of Java and XML configuration.
-- Worked on creating and maintaining chef cookbooks to deploy various project's infrastructure
+- Worked on creating and maintaining chef cookbooks to deploy various project's infrastructure.

 ## Projects